Hillarys Group Tax Strategy

 The Hillarys Group is committed to:

-The identified Tax Risks are then assessed on a case by case basis, allowing the Group to arrive at well-reasoned conclusions on how each individual Risk should be managed.
+Tax risks are assessed on a case by case basis, allowing the Group to arrive at well-reasoned conclusions on how each individual risk should be managed.
 Where there is uncertainty in how the relevant tax law should be applied, external advice may be sought to support the Group’s decision making process.

 The Group has clearly defined lines of responsibility for its tax affairs, with decisions being taken in line with the Group’s tax authority thresholds, ensuring that they are taken at an appropriate level.